xRahul/wedding-planner-app/README.md

 ### Data Structure

-The app uses a single data object stored in localStorage and optionally synced to Neon Postgres:
+The app uses a single data object stored in localStorage:

 ```javascript
 {